 Known as the “Valley Isle,” Maui is the seat of Maui County, which includes the islands of Maui, Lanai and Molokai.
-Maui has a population of about 144,000 with a median household income of $67,619 — one of the highest in the state.
+Maui has a population of about 165,386 estimate by U.S. Census Bureau in 2016 with a median household income of $66,476 — one of the highest in the state.
 According to a 2008 U.S. Census Bureau report, the median age of island residents was 38.1 years, with 22 percent of Maui residents aged 18 or younger.
-The island’s highest peak, an old volcano known as Haleakala measuring 10,023 feet above sea level, is a major astrophysics research center.
+The island’s highest peak, a dormant volcano known as Haleakala measuring 10,023 feet above sea level, is a major astrophysics research center and National Park.

-For the 2010 midterm elections, Maui Mayor Charmaine Tavares will seek her second term in office.
+For the 2010 midterm elections, Maui Mayor Charmaine Tavares was defeated by challenger Alan Arakawa who beat 10 others to win his second term as mayor.

-There are a total of 11 candidates in the race: Alan Arakawa of Kahului, Sally Chow Hammond of Kaunakakai, Chris Hart of Wailuku, Marc Hodges of Kula, Sol Kaho’ohalahala of Lanai City, Ori Kopelman of Kahului, Peter Milbourn of Pukalani, Harold Miller of Kihei, Jonathon Olson of Kihei, Randy Piltz of Wailuku and Tavares.
+There were 11 candidates in the race: Alan Arakawa of Kahului, Sally Chow Hammond of Kaunakakai, Chris Hart of Wailuku, Marc Hodges of Kula, Sol Kaho’ohalahala of Lanai City, Ori Kopelman of Kahului, Peter Milbourn of Pukalani, Harold Miller of Kihei, Jonathon Olson of Kihei, Randy Piltz of Wailuku and Tavares.

 Maui, with 120 miles of coastline, is the second largest island in Hawaii and the 17th largest island in the United States.
 The island is approximately 2,300 miles from California and is the second youngest island in the main chain.